 Why are decision matrices important?

-I’ve introduced decision matrices into organizations that didn’t have them, and there is a consistently a marked improvement in the speed, quality, collaboration and alignment of decision-making.
+I’ve introduced decision matrices into organizations that didn’t have them, and there is consistently a marked improvement in the speed, quality, collaboration, and alignment of decision-making.
 They objectify decisions as much as possible, removing the emotions, gut instincts, and politics that often muddle up good decision-making.

 How do you implement decision matrices?